Welcome to the Quality in Careers Consortium’s website.

-Welcome to the Quality in Careers Consortium’s website.

-Welcome to the Quality in Careers Consortium’s website.
-We present key information about us and the Quality in Careers Standard – the national quality award for Careers Education, Information, Advice and Guidance (CEIAG) in schools, colleges and work-based learning providers.
-Everything on this website is public.
+We’re pleased to provide key information about us and the Quality in Careers Standard – the single national quality award for careers education, information, advice and guidance (CEIAG) in secondary schools, colleges and other learning providers.

 Background: how did the Consortium & the Quality in Careers Standard come into existence?